AirAsia X Logo

 As it grew, 2010 saw the firm add new Airbus A330 aircraft to its fleet.
 Opening new routes, such as those to Tokyo, Japan, and Taipei, Taiwan, strengthened the airline’s standing in the Asian market.

-In 2011, the airline took an important step in growing its footprint in East Asia by operating flights to Seoul and entering the South Korean market.
+In 2011, the airline took a significant step in expanding its footprint in East Asia by operating flights to Seoul and entering the South Korean market.

 Amidst the Eurozone’s economic crisis and rising fuel prices, the company discontinued its flights to Europe in 2012.
 This was done as part of a plan to optimize its route network and focus on more profitable routes in Asia and Australia.